Etimo/etimo-kubernetes/README.md

 TODO:

+- Users must be created in all clusters
 - Add RBAC: full admin to namespace and read to everything?
 - Recreate users.
 Delete csr from k8s and provision them again.
 Bonus in the future to have a cron job automatically recreate them